 A risk matrix illustrates the principles of risk evaluation that could be used to make decisions on how to prioritize control measures.
 In this matrix the likelihood of harm and the potential severity of that harm could be categorized as indicated in the figure below.
 The risk level (red, yellow and green areas) determines which risks should be tackled first, starting with the highest risks (red area).
 When you evaluate the level of a risk you should pay attention to a number of things.

 Relevant questions to ask are:

-Analogously, in the case of miners in the risk assessment example described in the previous step, the potential health severity associated with exposure to crystalline silica over some years is severe since it may cause irreversible and disabling lung disease (silicosis).
+Analogously, in the case of miners in the risk assessment example described in the previous step, the potential health consequence associated with exposure to crystalline silica over some years is severe since it may cause irreversible and disabling lung disease (silicosis).
 When drilling, the probability is likely that exposure levels exceed the occupational exposure limits (OEL).
 According to the risk matrix (figure above), the health risk will be high (red zone; likely probability of harmful exposure and severe consequence) when no precautions have been taken.
 But when reducing exposure by use of dust suppressive techniques, the probability of high exposure compared to OEL is reduced from likely to possible, and the resulting health risk is reduced from high to moderate (yellow zone).
 This is an example of a risk reducing measure.

 There are several options for how to design a risk matrix, and for creating scales for probability of harm and potential severity as well as for categorization of risk levels.
 The discussion here was just an example of how to compare risks associated with exposure to different hazards, in order to prioritize control measures.